Language: EN

 console.log(localVar); // Error: localVar is not defined

-In this case, localVar is only available inside myFunction.
-Trying to access localVar outside the function results in an error, as it is not in the global scope.
+In this case, localVar is only available within myFunction.
+Trying to access localVar outside of the function results in an error, as it is not in the global scope.

 Block Scope